googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Several values contained within the version 1 formats are variable.
 For items that vary in a variable font, the variation data is contained in an ItemVariationStore table (7.2.3).
-To associate each variable item with the corresponding variation data, a DeltaSetIndexMap table is used, as in the HVAR table (7.3.5).
+To associate each variable item with the corresponding variation data, a DeltaSetIndexMap table (7.2.3.1) is used.
 Within a given table that has variable items, a base/sequence scheme is used to index into the mapping data.
 See 5.7.11.4 for details.

 All table offsets are from the start of the parent table in which the offset is given, unless otherwise indicated.